eth-educators/eth-docker-docs/website/docs/Support/Rocketpool.md

 Configure it with `./ethd config`.
 Make sure to choose the same Ethereum PoS network as RocketPool, and a "Validator client only" to match the Consensus client in RocketPool.
 Choose "http://eth2:5052" as your "remote consensus client".

-> Lighthouse and Teku are mutually compatible, they can be mixed and matched.
+> Lighthouse and Teku are mutually compatible, they can be mixed and matched
-> Prysm support has not been tested.
+> Prysm support has not been tested

 If you had previously already imported keys to eth-docker, restart eth-docker with `./ethd restart`.